sonictl/sonictl.github.io/_posts/2022-01-22-[learn lvgl dev]001_first component of lvgl.md

 See the `main.c`  code in `lv_port_ESP32/main/main.c` [here_link](https://github.com/lvgl/lv_port_esp32/blob/master/main/main.c)

-Digest the code line by line with the tips in [this quick start page](https://docs.lvgl.io/latest/en/html/get-started/quick-overview.html#quick-overview)
+Try to read and understand the code line by line with the tips in [this quick start page](https://docs.lvgl.io/latest/en/html/get-started/quick-overview.html#quick-overview)

 I copy it here: